M-Morsy/Social-Network/README.md

 ## Future work
 1. Groups class
-2. registration and authorization system
+2. Registration and authorization system
 3. Advanced operations on the graph
+4. User interface (maybe OS - or web)